futuresedge/foundation_docs/src/content/docs/governance/advisors.md

 * **Strategic Direction:** Providing a broader perspective on the movement's goals and potential pathways.
 * **Enhanced Learning Opportunities:** Providing access to professional development and training for your members.

-**Incorporating this into Your Plan:**
+### Incorporating this into Your Plan:

 * **Target Specific Needs:** When you recruit professionals, think about areas where you need specific help (e.g., legal, finance, technology).
 * **Start Small:** Start with a small number of advisors and expand as needed.
 * **Let the Youth Lead:** Ensure that the youth members are always driving the movement.
 * **Regularly Re-evaluate:** Assess how the mentors are contributing, to ensure the system is working well.

-By carefully integrating the experience and expertise of older professionals, while maintaining a clear youth-led focus, you will create a powerful and well-rounded movement that is poised for lasting success.
+By carefully integrating the experience and expertise of advisors, while maintaining a clear youth-led focus, you will create a powerful and well-rounded movement that is poised for lasting success.
 This approach combines youthful energy with wisdom, experience, and strategic guidance.